KennethNyariro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script will print Hello World
+This file will print Hello World
+This file will print the confused smiley